- Experimental Condensed Matter Physics

 High Energy Astrophysics research at Sabanci University concentrates on the structure, dynamics, and evolution of neutron stars, black holes, white dwarfs, matter in their environments, as well as the radiation emitted by these compact objects.
 Instrumentation research with room temperature semiconductors is also pursued.
 This research particularly aims at understanding the structure of matter at the highest densities, up to and beyond 10^15 g/cm^3, under extreme magnetic fields of up to10^15 G and the most rapid possible rotation rates, with rotation periods as short as milliseconds.
 Theoretical research, as well as observations with international X-ray and gamma-ray observatory satellites, in addition to optical observations at the TÜBİTAK National Observatory, are pursued.
 The Sabancı University Astrophysics and Space Forum also hosts workshops and foster scientific collaboration with astrophysicists in Turkey and abroad.

 Experimental Condensed Matter Physics:

-The theoretical nanophysics group focuses on fundamental physics problems that arise in nanometer scale objects.
-Recent research interests of the group were on quantum transport in nanostructures, mesosopic physics, graphene physics, spintronics, spin Hall effect and topological insulators.
+The theoretical nanophysics group focuses on fundamental physics problems that arise in nanometer-scale objects.
+Recent research interests of the group were on quantum transport in nanostructures, mesoscopic physics, graphene physics, spintronics, spin Hall effect and topological insulators.
 The quantum information group is working on quantum entanglement and decoherence - not only fundamental concepts of quantum mechanics but also important challenges in the construction of quantum computers.